giordano-arcieri/Tower_of_Hanoi_AI/README.md

 ### And code

 You can modify the Constructor of the HanoiTower object to have any initial state you would like.
-You can modify the getSolution method of the HanoiTower object to have any solution state you would like.
+You can modify the getSolutionState method of the HanoiTower object to have any solution state you would like.
 You can modify the getSuccessors method of the HanoiTower object to have any "valid moves"/successors/operands you would like.